 Please read carefully the Frequently Ask Questions section, and check the deadlines before applying.

-- January 10th to February 7th 2019: applications for Master's degrees (applicants holding a foreign degree)
+- From January 13th to February 10th 2020 for Master's programs applications (only for students holding a foreign degree).

 There is no application fees.